-Opportunities for improvement: Best Buy can make progress by disclosing the content of its RSL and MRSL, which it pledged in 2016 to release in 2017 but so far has not.
+Opportunities for improvement: Best Buy can make progress by disclosing the content of its RSL and MRSL, both of which it pledged in 2016 to release in 2017 but so far has not.
+The company should prioritize the reduction and elimination of halogenated flame retardants in key electronics, such as televisions, and substitute them with safer alternatives in the year ahead.
 Best Buy can also expand the policy to cover packaging and include quantifiable goals for reduction or elimination of chemicals of concern, strengthen oversight of the policy by senior management, and become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Best Buy’s Grade